iqbalfarz/facebook-friend-recommendation/README.md

 </pre>

 ## Mapping the problem into Supervised Learning problem
-- Generated training samples of good and abd links from given directed graph and for each link got some features like no.of followers, is he followed back, page rank, katz score, adar index, some SVD features of adjacent matrix, some weight features etc. and trained ML model based on these features to predict link.
+- Generated training samples of good and bad links from given directed graph and for each link got some features like no.of followers, is he followed back, page rank, katz score, adar index, some SVD features of adjacent matrix, some weight features etc. and trained ML model based on these features to predict link.
 - **Some reference papers and video**:
     - __research paper__: [Link prediction](https://www.cs.cornell.edu/home/kleinber/link-pred.pdf)
     - __research paper__: [another publications, click to read](https://www3.nd.edu/~dial/publications/lichtenwalter2010new.pdf)